Women’s Leadership and Economic Security Strategy

-The South Australian Government will develop an Employment and Leadership Strategy aimed at increasing women’s participation, with a focus on non-traditional and growth employment areas.
+The South Australian Government is developing a Women’s Leadership and Economic Security Strategy aimed at increasing women’s participation, with a focus on non-traditional and growth employment areas.
 Consultation with the business sector and other key stakeholders will be critical to the development of this strategy.

 What have we achieved so far?